gothinkster/realworld/README.md

 # Who made this?

-RealWorld would not be possible without the [open source community](#special-thanks-to) continuously helping push the project forward.
+RealWorld would not be possible without the [open source community](#special-thanks-to) who are continuously helping push the project forward.
 In addition, we have a core project team composed of:

 #### [Eric Simons](https://twitter.com/ericsimons40) - Founder/Lead